miui-scandinavia/MA-XML-7.0-NORWEGIAN/README.md

-License of this work is covered below, for more information contact datagutt@lekanger.no
+License of this work is covered below, for more information contact datagutt <at> lekanger.no

 #MIUIv6 - Norwegian translations#